 Our doctors and therapists create an individualized program for each of our clients to address the root causes of their addiction and identify any co-occurring issues.

 Addiction is a brain disease that changes the structure and the function of the brain.
 Successful recovery requires returning the brain to its natural state of chemical balance.

-At Pure Recovery, we utilize 3D Cognitive Brain Mapping and Neurofeedback technology to identify the current state of the brain to assist with improving cognitive functioning, decision-making and relapse prevention.
+We utilize 3D Cognitive Brain Mapping and Neurofeedback technology to identify the current state of the brain to assist with improving cognitive functioning, decision-making and relapse prevention.

 We utilize evidence-based treatment therapies that are successful for treating prescription addiction including:

 In addition to traditional addiction treatment therapies, we believe a holistic approach to recovery is vital, and provide a personalized nutrition program prepared by our organic chef for each of our clients.

 Healthy meals are accompanied by an exercise program to increase energy, decrease stress, and balance the mind and body through yoga and breathing exercises.

 Our goal is to rebuild each of our clients to an optimal state of functioning and create a strong foundation for change that will serve them for the rest of their life.